List of Late Night with Conan O'Brien sketches: Syncro-Vox

 This sketch relies heavily on the low-budget filming method Syncro-Vox.
-A TV screen is lowered down to the seat where the interviewed would actually sit.
+A TV screen is lowered over the first guest's chair.
 On the screen is a still image of a celebrity, with live video of the mouth of the back stage impersonator superimposed—because of this method, the fake interviews are also called the "Clutch Cargo routine", after the 1959 cartoon, that is the most widely remembered user of Syncro-Vox.
-Commonly impersonated celebrities are Arnold Schwarzenegger (who always tries to plug his 'smash hit holiday classic', Jingle All the Way, and makes lame comebacks such as "YOU CAME OUT EIGHT YEARS AGO!"), George W. Bush, Barbara Bush (who is given the gruff voice of a man from New Jersey), Bill Clinton, Hillary Clinton and Martha Stewart (either of whom if, nagged by Conan about a point she wishes to dismiss, will begin talking in a demonically deeper voice as her eyes glow red), Michael Jackson, Sammy Sosa, Barry Bonds, Rafael Palmeiro, Donald Trump (who will frequently describe things with the adjective "Trump," proclaim his accomplishments to be "huge," and respond to Conan's correcting him with "you're fired!"), Saddam Hussein, Tom Cruise (who often shouts triumphantly and raises his fists or feet, in reference to his infamous "Couch Jumping Incident" on Oprah), Mike Tyson, John Kerry and Keith Richards.
+Commonly impersonated celebrities are Arnold Schwarzenegger (who always tries to promote his 'smash hit holiday classic', Jingle All the Way), George W. Bush, Barbara Bush (whose voice is portrayed as a gruff New Jersey man), Bill Clinton, Hillary Clinton and Martha Stewart (either of whom if, nagged by Conan about a point they wish to dismiss, will begin talking in a demonically deeper voice as their eyes glow red), Michael Jackson, Sammy Sosa, Barry Bonds, Rafael Palmeiro, Donald Trump (who will frequently describe things with the adjective "Trump," proclaim his accomplishments to be "yuge," and respond to Conan's correcting him with "you're fired!"), Saddam Hussein, Tom Cruise (who often shouts triumphantly and raises his fists or feet, in reference to his infamous "Couch Jumping Incident" on Oprah), Mike Tyson, John Kerry and Keith Richards.
 Most of the impressions are done by either Robert Smigel or Brian Stack.

 This bit was parodied, along with the entire show, on Robot Chicken's Star Wars special.
 O'Brien provided his own voice.

-Both Syncro-Vox and Desk Drive were later ripped off by the German late night show Die Harald Schmidt Show.
+Both this and Desk Drive were later lifted by the German late night show Die Harald Schmidt Show.